 27 February 2019 - NW175

-Bozzoli, Dr B to ask the Minister of Higher Education and Training
+Bozzoli, Prof B to ask the Minister of Higher Education and Training

 (1)With reference to the reply to question 647 on 11 April 2018 regarding the Rules and Guidelines for the Administration and Management of the Department of Higher Education and Training’s Technical and Vocational Education and Training College Bursary Scheme, which was to be completed by no later than 30 September 2018, what led to the specified document only being released to technical and vocational education and training (TVET) colleges on 14 December 2018; (2) has she found that the late release and downward changes in amounts when comparing the specified document with an earlier draft that was circulated, created risks for the management of budgets and learner-relationships at our public TVET colleges; if so, what are the relevant details; (3) what new steps will her department introduce to prevent a re-occurrence of the continued late release of this important document to TVET colleges;

 1. The Department was exploring the possibility of converting the bursary tuition amount into a conditional grant to minimise the bursary administrative processes, which would have had an impact on the 2019 Bursary Rules and Guidelines.
 However, it was not possible to implement this for the 2019 academic year.
 In addition, the process of introducing standardised allowances for Technical and Vocational Education and Training (TVET) colleges were also protracted.